 If you lease a car, truck, or van that you use in your business, you can use the standard mileage rate or actual expenses to figure your deductible expense.
-This section explains how to figure actual expenses for a leased car, truck, or van
+This section explains how to figure actual expenses for a leased car, truck, or van.

 Deductible payments.
-You can deduct the part of each lease payment that is for the use of the car in your business.
-You cannot deduct any part of a lease payment that is for personal use of the car, such as commuting.
+If you choose to use actual expenses, you can deduct the part of each lease payment that is for the use of the vehicle in your business.
+You cannot deduct any part of a lease payment that is for personal use of the vehicle, such as commuting.

 You must spread any advance payments over the entire lease period.
-You cannot deduct any payments you make to buy a car, even if the payments are called lease payments.
+You cannot deduct any payments you make to buy a car, truck, or van even if the payments are called lease payments.

-If you lease a car for 30 days or more, you may have to reduce your lease payment deduction by an "inclusion amount."
+If you lease a car, truck, or van for 30 days or more, you may have to reduce your lease payment deduction by an "inclusion amount."